Before we begin, here's a pronunciation primer:

 Held in Slovenia each year, Kurantovanje is a colorful, ethnically rich festival that joyously bids adieu to winter while ushering in springtime.
 The festival and parade center around the use of traditional Slovenian masks and costumes.

 But you don't have to travel overseas to experience it: just head to Cleveland Feb.
-5 and pre-game during the week long festivities up through the main festival on Feb.
-10. There will of course be plenty of food, dancing, booze, and high-quality merrymaking.
+18. There will of course be plenty of food, dancing, booze, and high-quality merrymaking.
 Think: Mardi Gras Carnival with an Eastern European flair.

 The festival is driven by the constant presence of Kurants: tall, furred and feathered “monsters” who boast long black beaks, elongated red tongues, belts with huge bells and streamers hung from their winged heads.